First some major headlines curtesy of MacRumors, and Engadget:

 Redesigned from the inside out, the new iMac packs high-performance technology into an aluminum and glass enclosure with up to 40 percent less volume than its predecessor and an edge that measures just 5 mm thin.
 Built with an unprecedented level of fit and finish, the new iMac delivers an amazing desktop experience in a gorgeous design.
 The new iMac also features a completely reengineered display that reduces reflection by 75 percent while maintaining brilliant color and contrast.
 In the new design, the cover glass is fully laminated to the LCD and an anti-reflective coating is applied using a high-precision plasma deposition process.
 Every iMac display is individually color calibrated using an advanced spectroradiometer.

 The 21.5-inch iMac starts at $1,299 in the US, and includes a with a 2.7 GHz quad-core Intel Core i5 processor, 8 GB of RAM, and a 1 TB hard drive.
 The 21.5" model should begin shipping in November.
+The 27-inch iMac starts with a 2.9 GHz quad-core Intel Core i5, 8 GB of RAM, and a 1 TB hard drive starting at $1,799 and shipping in December.

 4th Generation iPad